Preventing and Handling Wildlife Collisions

 - Try to determine whether the animal is wounded or dead.
 Be cautious: a hurt animal can be unpredictable and dangerous, so do not approach or touch the animal unless you are sure it’s dead.
 If it is dead, and you can safely do so, you can pull the body off the road.

 - Even if you do not require police assistance, make a report that lets officials know the exact location of the collision.
-They will dispatch a crew to remove the carcass, and keep track of the data to see whether the area is becoming a high-risk one for collisions.
+They will dispatch a crew to remove the carcass and keep track of the data to see whether the area is becoming a high risk for collisions.

 What can I do to avoid wildlife collisions?